MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.239-7018.md

 (3) The term “information technology” does not include any equipment acquired by a contractor incidental to a contract.

-*Supply chain risk* means the risk that an adversary may sabotage, maliciously introduce unwanted function, or otherwise subvert the design, integrity, manufacturing, production, distribution, installation, operation, or maintenance of a national security system (as that term is defined at 44 U.S.C.
-3542(b)) so as to surveil, deny, disrupt, or otherwise degrade the function, use, or operation of such system.
+*Supply chain risk* means the risk that an adversary may sabotage, maliciously introduce unwanted function, or otherwise subvert the design, integrity, manufacturing, production, distribution, installation, operation, or maintenance of a covered system so as to surveil, deny, disrupt, or otherwise degrade the function, use, or operation of such system (see 10 U.S.C.
+2339a).

 (b) The Contractor shall mitigate supply chain risk in the provision of supplies and services to the Government.

-(c) In order to manage supply chain risk, the Government may use the authorities provided by section 806 of Public Law 111-383.
+(c) In order to manage supply chain risk, the Government may use the authorities provided by 10 U.S.C.
+2339a.
 In exercising these authorities, the Government may consider information, public and non-public, including all-source intelligence, relating to a Contractor's supply chain.

-(d) If the Government exercises the authority provided in section 806 of Public Law 111-383 to limit disclosure of information, no action undertaken by the Government under such authority shall be subject to review in a bid protest before the Government Accountability Office or in any Federal court.
+(d) If the Government exercises the authority provided in 10 U.S.C.
+2339a to limit disclosure of information, no action undertaken by the Government under such authority shall be subject to review in a bid protest before the Government Accountability Office or in any Federal court.

 (End of clause)[78 FR 69272, Nov.
 18, 2013, as amended at 80 FR 67252, Oct.
-30, 2015]
+30, 2015; 84 FR 4370, Feb.
+15, 2019]